 3. File the FAFSA.

-Top applicants who have indicated an interest in music (vocal or instrumental) will be invited to compete for a $1,500 scholarship.
+Top applicants who have indicated an interest in music (band or choir) will be invited to compete for a $1,500 scholarship.
 The award is renewable each year upon continued ensemble participation and meeting Satisfactory Academic Progress.

 To qualify for consideration, complete the following step by Dec.
 1:

 1. Apply for admission to Hanover College and indicate your interest in auditioning.

 2. Apply to audition, indicating your preference for band, choir or both, and your preferred audition date.

 Hanover College offers a $2,000 award to immediate relatives of Hanover alumni and current students to remind us that the most important part of the College is not its buildings but its people.
 The award is renewable each year provided Satisfactory Academic Progress is met.

 Hanover College offers a $1,000 award to all admitted students who visit campus through the Office of Admission and file the FAFSA (using Hanover's code of 001801) by February 1, 2019.
 The award is renewable each year upon filing the FAFSA and meeting Satisfactory Academic Progress.
 If you receive a full tuition scholarship you are not eligible for this award.